veltzer/demos-linux/README.md

 * test_os: ['ubuntu-22.04']
 * test_python: ['3.10']

-demos-linux is a project to demo and explore the Linux user space C/C++ API

 This project is a source code repository for instructors or expert programmers who want to explore the Linux C/C++ API.